auzbuckley/RFC_test/README.md

 ## Guidelines
 **Authors:** Try to keep your RFC as brief and succinct as possible
 **Reviewers:** Comments on RFCs should be constructive.
 If you have a concern, please offer an alternative solution if you can.
+If the comment thread starts to grow, go talk face-to-face.